 One potent form of evidence is a personal journal kept by you recording your physical and emotional experiences during your injury.
 Keeping a truthful record of your experiences and feelings during your injury will provide a solid basis for a high pain and suffering claim.
-If possible, the journal should be supported by photographs or even videos of your injuries.
+If possible, support the journal by including photographs or even videos of your injuries.

-The journal can be further supported by your lawyer asking friends and family to testify to the changes they’ve noticed in you since your injury.
+The journal can be further supported by your lawyer asking friends and family to testify.
+The people closest to you will speak to the changes they’ve noticed in you since your injury.
 If you have a mental health professional, their testimony can be of great value if they can show that you incurred a mental health problem due to your injury.
 All of this gives objective weight to your subjective pain and suffering and will make it much more likely that you’ll get a favorable outcome.

 Never accept an insurance company’s offer of a settlement without running it by a personal injury lawyer first.
 You may be due far more than you think.